currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

-lifetime(noun) (This battery has an average lifetime of five years.) ::: Lebensdauer, Leben, Lebzeiten lifetime(adjective) (This watch has a lifetime guarantee.) ::: lebenslang, lebenslänglich to expect(verb) (The professor expects a term paper from every student., I expect that he will come tomorrow., The company expected an increase in profits from the new product., According to a report from the treasury we can expect good profits this year., I expect that he will arrive tomorrow., Good language skills are expected in this job.) ::: erwarten, annehmen, sich erhoffen
+lifetime(noun) (This battery has an average lifetime of five years.) ::: Lebensdauer, Leben, Lebzeiten lifetime(adjective) (This watch has a lifetime guarantee.) ::: lebenslang, lebenslänglich to expect(verb) (The professor expects a term paper from every student., I expect that he will come tomorrow., The company expected an increase in profits from the new product., According to a report from the treasury we can expect good profits this year., I expect that he will arrive tomorrow., Good language skills are expected in this job.) ::: erwarten, annehmen, sich erhoffen reproduction(noun) (The reproduction of bootlegs is strictly prohibited.) ::: Vervielfältigung, Reproduktion, Wiedergabe cabin(noun) (The captain has a private cabin on the ship., My parents own a cabin in the mountains., The cabin has no heating, so it is only occupied in the summer., The ship's cabin was surprisingly spacious.) ::: Kabine, Hütte, Kajüte prompt(adjective) (This query needs a prompt response., The users expect a prompt response from the company., This situation requires a prompt response.) ::: zeitnah, prompt, unverzüglich prompt(noun) (I got a prompt to save the file., The speaker uses cards with prompts on them.) ::: Aufforderung, Stichwort, Eingabeaufforderung to prompt(verb) (The website prompted me to enter a new password., The actor forgot his line, but the director prompted him.) ::: auffordern, soufflieren, vorsagen victory(noun) (The new player led the team to victory., I will strive for victory.) ::: Sieg, Triumph disagreement(noun) (They resolved their disagreement with a compromise., The parties managed to avoid disagreements.) ::: Uneinigkeit, Unstimmigkeit, Meinungsverschiedenheit to interact(verb) (In modern computer games, you can interact with other players., The experiment showed how atoms interact with each other.) ::: interagieren, wechselwirken, zusammenwirken notably(adverb) (The tax reform will affect many people, notably entrepreneurs., The tax reform will benefit many, notably young people.) ::: insbesondere, besonders, vor allem notable(adjective) (The designer was a notable figure in the fashion world., The reform led to a notable improvement of public health., The scientist made a notable discovery., There is a notable want of teachers in my school district., The painter was a notable artist of his time., The hotel welcomes many notable guests.) ::: wichtig, deutlich, bemerkenswert